Positive Parenting Tips for Ages 9–11 (Based on Positive Discipline)

 5. Set an Example for Emotional Awareness

-Children in middle childhood catch the drift of emotions involving embarrassment, jealousy, or self-doubt.
+Children in middle childhood begin to grasp the nuances of emotions such as embarrassment, jealousy, or self-doubt.
 Name your feelings and teach them how to deal with them:

 "I felt frustrated earlier, so I took a few deep breaths before talking."